eembc/sec-trace/README.md

 # Introduction

-This repo contains tools for profiling the cryptographic compute load for a TLS handshake using mbedTLS.
+This repo contains tools for profiling the cryptographic compute load for a TLS handshake using mbedTLS 3.2.x.
 We use three different crypto strengths:

 * High:  TLS1-3-AES-256-GCM-SHA384 on curve secp384r1
 * Medium:  TLS1-3-AES-128-CCM-SHA256 on curve secp256r1